thebrainroom/wilks.co/content/articles/custom-hugo-version-with-netlify.md

 ---
-title: "Custom Hugo Version With Netlify"
+title: "Custom Hugo version with Netlify"
 description: "Hugo and Netlify are a match made in heaven, with continuous deployment, custom domain names and a tons of other goodies it's never been easier spin up a static site"
 date: 2020-05-07T10:57:55+10:00
 draft: false